 With more data available to companies than ever before, we are seeing a change in how companies operate.
 A new goal of becoming a data-driven company is prevalent.
 And rightfully so.
 Businesses are investing millions of dollars in cloud systems and technologies, hardware infrastructure, and software solutions to capture data and derive key insights from it.
 However, the insights are only as good as the data analyzed.
 Bad data is a real problem.
-Businesses aren’t aware of the impact of bad data.
-This piece will help shine a light on bad data, why it is harmful to your business, and what you can do about it.
+Businesses aren’t aware of the impact it has.
+This piece will help shine a light on why it is harmful to your business, and what you can do about it.
 Let’s dive in.

 What is Bad Data?

 Essentially, it is any data that is unstructured and suffers from quality issues such as inaccurate, incomplete, inconsistent, and duplicated information.
 Bad data, unfortunately, is an inherent characteristic of data that is collected in its raw form.
 For example, social media data is often unstructured data that needs to be processed before it can be used for analysis or business intelligence.

 - Misspelled names and address information

 - Fake or invalidated address